What Is Hyperpigmentation?

 The Effect Of The Ozone Layer On The Skin

 What we have to remember is that the ozone layer is not as stable and whole as it once was.
-It does not completely protect us from the ultraviolet radiation (UV) anymore because of the holes we are constantly creating in the layer.
-Thus, elevation of exposure to radiation is now more concerning, than ever before.
-UV radiation is invisible, but it’s prescence surrounds us at all times; on a cloudy day, or even at night.
+It does not completely protect us from ultraviolet radiation (UV) anymore because of the holes we are constantly creating in the layer.
+Thus, the elevation of exposure to radiation is now more concerning, than ever before.
+UV radiation is invisible, but its presence surrounds us at all times; on a cloudy day, or even at night.
 It is not possible to seal or protect a room or a place in order to prevent radiation from travelling around.
-Therefore we must take matters in our hands and be proactive in caring for our skin.
-It is always beneficial to protect our skin with a barrier to prevent the damage from radiation (please see our aftercare advice, which details the best care for your skin even if you do not consider pigmenatation treatment).
-In some cases mild pigmentation can be rectified or improved by simply protecting yourself with our 5 step skin care regime.
+Therefore we must take matters into our hands and be proactive in caring for our skin.
+It is always beneficial to protect our skin with a barrier to prevent damage from radiation (please see our aftercare advice, which details the best care for your skin even if you do not consider pigmentation treatment).
+In some cases, mild pigmentation can be rectified or improved by simply protecting yourself with our 5 step skincare regime.

 When Does Hyperpigmentation Appear In The Skin?

 - Tanning: When an individual tans melanin production is at a higher rate.
 Although, we usually assume the skin looks brighter, healthier and more radiant.
-In the case of tanning the damage also stimulates cell turnover.
-Although, this can be dangerous due to damage of the ozone layer and individual susceptibility.
-Areas which are more sensitive may darken more than others and when the tan fades may leave pigmentation.
+In the case of tanning, the damage also stimulates cell turnover.
+Although, this can be dangerous due to damage to the ozone layer and individual susceptibility.
+Areas that are more sensitive may darken more than others and when the tan fades may leave pigmentation.

 - Freckles (ephelis): These can be present from birth or may develop through time as an individual’s exposure to the environment increases.
-Freckles appear due to a genetic predisposition to producing melanin in small round spots over the face and/or body.
+Freckles appear due to a genetic predisposition to produce melanin in small round spots over the face and/or body.
 They tend to occur in patterned formations on the face and body.
-The pigmentation that can occur has no set frequence, shape, tone, shade or location.
-Many people consider them as beautiful features, however, this is not everyones view as we all think and see differently.
+The pigmentation that can occur has no set frequency, shape, tone, shade or location.
+Many people consider them as beautiful features, however, this is not everyone’s view as we all think and see differently.

 - Some diseases have a trait where hyperpigmentation is found commonly in a specific area on the skin.
-For example Peutz–Jeghers syndrome commonly results in hyperpigmenation around the lips of the sufferer.
+For example Peutz–Jeghers syndrome commonly results in hyperpigmentation around the lips of the sufferer.